indolering/blang/README.md

 <h1>#blangin #MWGA<h1>

+You can import

 Why is <blink>Blang.js</blink> the greatest `<BLINK>` Polyfill ever made?
 =========================================================================
+<blink>Blang.js</blink> was not forked from an inferior project nor kludged together by copying and pasting examples
+ from Wikipedia and StackOverflow.

 Technical Superiority
 ---------------------
 <blink>Blang.js</blink> is perfectly conformant with the original `<BLINK>` implementation: the blink rate is derived